Kara Del Toro Flaunts Underboob In Sizzling New Photo Series On Instagram

 In the first picture, Kara stood facing the camera straight-on while topless, covering her chest with her left hand to censor the image.
 She also draped her right hand over her head and propped out her right hip to accentuate her curves.
 She wore a light blue knitted bodysuit that she pulled down to her waist, and she exuded coy vibes with her lips parted.

 The sensation wore her hair down in a heavy left part with her locks cascading around her shoulders.
-Kara stood in front of a reflective glass and the ocean was visible in the backdrop.
+Kara stood in front of a reflective glass window, and the ocean was visible in the reflection.

 The shot was also taken in low light with the sunset casting an orange glow on the model.
 In addition, the magazine added a quote from the beauty on the right side of the image.